WATCH: Couples turn their hands to making own wedding rings at Cork workshop

-Engaged couple Orla Healy and Brian Healy at a ring-making workshop, given by Fabio Oliveira, jewellery designer and maker.
+Couple Orla Healy and Brian Healy with (right) Fabio Oliveira, jewellery designer and maker, at the ring making workshop at Benchspace.
 Picture: Larry Cummins

 Planning a wedding should be a time of excitement, but for many couples, it can be stressful and costly.
 Between all the decisions, tastings and fittings, there aren’t many opportunities to slow down and make meaningful memories together.